How to control brightness of the background when using flash

 Nikon D750, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 12800, ƒ/4.5, 1/80

-Now, if you shoot these scenes with most cameras that don’t have the Highlight-weighted metering mode, you will have to dial down the EV, or you will not have any details in the highlights.
-You could have shot them in RAW and still not had recoverable details in those highlights.
+Now, if you shoot these scenes with most cameras that don’t have the Highlight-weighted metering mode, you will have to dial down the EV or have no details in the highlights.
+You could have shot them in RAW, but they still did not have recoverable details in those highlights.

 Nikon D750, Sigma 24-105mm f/4 DG OS HSM Art Lens, ISO 12800, ƒ/4.5, 1/125